edmundhung/edmund.dev/content/articles/remixing-constraint-validation.md

 />
 ```

-Now that we have a basic understanding of the Constraint Validation API, let's see how we can use it to build a simple form validation experience in Remix.
+Now that we have a better understanding of the Constraint Validation APIs, let's see how we can use it to build a moden form validation experience with Remix.

-## The recipe
+## Login Form Example

 To begin, let's create a simple login form utilizing the validation attributes which sets the basic validation experience: